TRANSFIGURATION REFUGEE WELCOMING WEEKEND MARCH 17 and 18

 The Holy Family was once a refugee family that resettled in a new country due to persecution in their original birthplace.
-Today, we, as Catholics, have an opportunity to practice our Faith, "Welcome the Stranger", and assist other families with similar needs who are fleeing their homeland due to war or persecution.
+Today, we as Catholics have an opportunity to practice our Faith, "Welcome the Stranger", and assist other families with similar needs who are fleeing their homeland due to war, religious or political persecution.

-We have a special opportunity to collaborate with the Archdiocese in their current efforts of servicing our most vulnerable.
-We ask each parish family coming to Mass on March 4/5, 2017 to consider bringing a household product to assist the Catholic Charities of Atlanta Refugee Resettlement Services.
+Transfiguration has a special opportunity to collaborate with Catholic Charities Atlanta (CCA) in their current efforts to service those refugees resettled in Georgia.
+We are asking every parish family coming to Mass on March 17 & 18 to prayerfully consider bringing a household product to assist CCA in their resettlement services.
 Suggested offerings include the following household products that are new or slightly used:

-- Twin bedding sets: sheets, pillowcases, comforter, pillow
+- Twin bedding sets: sheets, pillowcases, comforter, new pillow

-- Full bedding sets: sheets, pillowcases, comforter, pillow
+- Full bedding sets: sheets, pillowcases, comforter, new pillow

 - Kitchen products: pots and pans, dishes, silverware, bakeware, rice cooker